Get the Tata Capital App to apply for Loans & manage your account. Download Now

 • When it comes to metro cities, the cost of land is significantly high.
 Buying the land and then building a project significantly raises the cost of the project which makes it less affordable for buyers.
 Therefore, developers resort to leasehold properties in metro cities.

-Leasehold Property Disadvantages
+Disadvantages of Leasehold Property

 Leasehold property does confer certain disadvantages that a buyer should be aware of: